shivani091995/WellnessRetreat/README.md

 - Spiritual growth and many more.

 The app features search and filter functionalities, along with pagination to manage and view a list of retreats.
-It also includes a hero section and card-based layout for displaying retreat details such as location, dates, and prices for each course.
+It also includes a card-based layout for displaying retreat details such as location, date, and price for each course.

 ## Features
 1. Search: Search for retreats by title.